lanceman2/Quickstream_dev/README.md

 ## Developer notes

 - quickstream code is written in fairly simple C with very few dependences.
+  Currently runtime libraries linked are -lpthread -ldl and -lrt.
 - The API (application programming interface) user sees data structures as opaque.
 They just know that they are pointers to data structures, and they do not see elements in the structures.
 We don't use typedef, for